strimzi/proposals/066-topic-replication-factor-change.md

 In order to group multiple changes in the same request to Cruise Control, the Topic Operator uses a [JSON payload](https://github.com/linkedin/cruise-control/wiki/Change-topic-replication-factor-through-Cruise-Control#instruction), which replaces the required parameters.
 This JSON contains a list of replication factor values, each one associated with a regex expression of the form `topic1|topic2|topic3` matching all topics with that target replication factor.

-This is useful with bulk replicas change, which can happen in some edge cases.
+This is useful with bulk replicas changes, which can happen in some edge cases.
 A potentially big backlog of changes may be created when the Topic Operator is not running, or there is an issue with Cruise Control or Kafka.
 Another example is a GitOps pipeline delivering many replicas changes at the same time to reduce the storage occupation of non-critical topics.